 - Your counselor will then mail the certification and order form to P.R.A.Y.
 Your Ner Tamid emblem will be presented to you at an occasion like Scout Sabbath, Chanukah, your Bar or Bat Mitzvah or Confirmation.

 Etz Chaim Religious Emblem

-For Jewish Boy Scouts and Venturers (co-ed), grades 9–12
+For Jewish Scouts, Venturers, and Sea Scouts, grades 9–12

-The Etz Chaim (Tree of Life) religious emblem is designed for Boy Scouts in high school, ages 14 to 17, and registered Venturers, the co-ed program administered by the Boy Scouts of America and the only one that may be earned by a female, ages 14 to 20.
+The Etz Chaim (Tree of Life) religious emblem is designed for Scouts in high school, ages 14 to 17, and registered Venturers and Sea Scouts, ages 14 to 20.
 This emblem encourages young adults to explore adult Jewish roles in the context of family, community, and Jewish people.
 The requirements can be completed in six months and with a counselor’s assistance.

 Selecting a Counselor

 Select an adult who has a working knowledge of Jewish traditions and culture to provide guidance such as a rabbi, Jewish schoolteacher, Jewish Community Center executive, or Jewish youth group adviser.
 Your local Jewish Committee on Scouting or the National Jewish Committee on Scouting can assist you in locating and selecting a counselor.

 Meet with your counselor to review the requirements and to determine how often you should both meet.
 If your counselor has any questions about the requirements, contact the National Jewish Committee on Scouting.
 If you and your counselor decide that you are unable to complete a requirement because the resources necessary are not available in your community, you may contact the National Jewish Committee on Scouting for a substitute or alternative activity.

 Keep a notebook of all the information you collect while completing the requirements for this award.
 You and your counselor will want to review it, and you might need it to complete the last requirement.